Tips for choosing a robovac/mop (Updated for AIBots and roller mops guide) - CyberShack

 How do they see?

-Generation 2 Dimbots 2D LiDAR (Light Detection and Ranging radar) and SLAM (Simultaneous localisation and mapping software).
-Add to this collision bumper avoidance, which describes 90% of robovacs.
+- Gen 2 Dimbots use 2D LiDAR (Light Detection and Ranging radar) and SLAM (Simultaneous localisation and mapping software).
+Add to this collision bumper avoidance, and that describes 80% of robovacs.
 Pro: lower cost.
-Con: No AI to improve the experience.
+Con: Can damage furniture.

-Generation 3 Averagebots add IR object detection sensors to LiDAR to reduce the need for bumper collision avoidance.
+- Gen 3 Averagebots add 2D LiDAR and IR object detection sensors to reduce the need for bumper collision avoidance.
 Pro: What most people buy who don’t know what Gen 4 and Gen 5 can do.

-Generation 4 Brainybots add 360° 3D LiDAR that can see around the robovac, and up and down, giving it a 3D image.
+- Gen 4 Brainybots add 360° 3D LiDAR that can see around the robovac, and up and down, giving it a 3D image.
 They may also have more sensors (dToF and IR) and an Ultrasonic sensor (for carpet or hard floor detection).
-These are vastly superior in navigation and larger obstacle avoidance.

-Generation 5 SmartBots rely heavily on AI and cameras for small object recognition.
-Some can even recognise and avoid pet poo and urine.
+- Gen 5 SmartBots rely on a mix of LiDAR, sensors and, importantly, a camera.

+- Gen 6 uses AI to supplement a mix of 360° LiDAR, dTOF, dual or tri structured light, and cameras to become aware of the surrounds.
+Think of this like Tesla’s self-driving cars!

 What are the different shapes?

-Most are round, with about a 13-17cm rotating brush supplemented by one or two side whisker brushes.
-They usually have a mop attachment, which can be enabled by swapping the vacuum dust bin for a water tank and a static microfibre mop pad.
+Most are 35cm round with about a 13-17cm rotating brush supplemented by one (occasionally two) side whisker brushes.
+They usually have a mop.

-D-shape are harder to find and usually have a larger rotating brush that cleans faster.
+Square shapes (Eufy S2) are harder to find and usually have a wider rotating brush that cleans faster.
 But this is not a big issue as round robovacs are getting faster and more powerful.

-Some have a cleaning station that empties the robovac and charges it.

 How do smarter robovacs know the areas to clean?

-During the first setup, the Wi-Fi recharge base station acts as the ‘anchor’ for the robovac to build a map from and return to.
-Home Wi-Fi is typically 2.4Ghz with an effective indoor transmission distance of about 30 metres.
+During the first setup, the Wi-Fi recharge base station acts as the ‘anchor’ for the robovac to build a quick map from and return to.
+Home Wi-Fi is typically 2.4Ghz with an effective indoor transmission distance of about 20-30 metres.
 If the robovac loses the signal, it cannot get home, so make sure you have decent Wi-Fi.
-Some are now mesh-aware.
+Most Gen 5 and 6 are now mesh-aware.

-90% of complaints about dropout are due to the cheap routers supplied by so many NBN resellers—see Crappy NBN FTTN Modem—here are a few better ones (guide).
+90% of complaints about dropout are due to the cheap routers supplied by so many NBN resellers—see Crappy NBN Modem – here are a few better ones

+Gen 4 or later, robovacs use LiDAR or similar to ‘see’ the area and track around all walls and fixed objects like furniture.
+This is stage one of its map – an outline drawing of your home.
+This is usually a quick process – a minute per 10m2.

 Gen 4 or later model robovacs are better at obstacle avoidance, but it is far better to prepare the home first.
 Let’s put it this way— few we have tested can complete the clean without some issues.